loloserrano/11_23/content/docs/introduction.md

 ## Mary Joe Frug
 ### (1941-1991)

 Mary Joe Frug was a gender and legal theorist who produced luminary work on oppressive gendered patterns in American law.
-She is credited with producing some of the first postmodernist feminist work.
+She produced some of the first postmodernist feminist scholarship and had, in my [Serrano's] opinion, some very good ideas.
 Frug's Re-Reading Contracts: A Feminist Analysis of a Contracts Casebook, 34 AM.
 U. L. REV. 1065 (1985) is the direct inspiration for this project.

 <--->

 ## Lolo Serrano
 ### (1999-Present)

 Lolo Serrano is a candidate for a JD/PhD in American Legal History at the University of Pennsylvania.
-They are interested in discourse, identity, and power, and plan to study American imperialist and capitalist manipulation of international law.
+They are interested in discourse, identity, and power, and they plan to study American imperialist and capitalist manipulation of international law.

 {{< /columns >}}